wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    <a target="_blank" href="https://www.passkeys.io/">passkeys.io</a>

-   ## Still use 1Password?

-4. PROTIP: Switch to 1Password to construct an account with an email for use in sign in.
-I say "construct" because if your name is "John Doe" and you have a gmail.com account, you should create in 1Password a entry such as

-   <pre>johndoe+3413@gmail.com</pre>

-   In 1Password track that you allocated "3413" to each website.

-   ## Safari on Apple OS

-5. Switch back to the Safari internet browser.

-6. Supply your email on the passkeys.io website.
+4. To <strong>sign up</strong>, type your made-up email on the passkeys.io website.
-7. Verification of you email is still necessary.
+5. Verification of you email is still necessary.

-8. After it responds that your email is new.
+6. After it responds that your email is new.
 Notice you don't have to invent a password to sign up.

    ## Registration

-   No password complexity frustrations because the key is automatically generated, and so is guaranteed to meet complexity to make guessing very time consuming.
+   With Passkey, there is no password complexity frustrations because the key is automatically generated, and so is guaranteed to meet complexity to make guessing very time consuming.

    "Your device supports passkey authentication.
 If you use biometrics, we will never see or store your biometric data."